-The Faversham Society will be pleased to help you with your family history enquiries, if they relate to the local area as described in the following paragraphs.
+The Faversham Society may be able to help you with some of your family history enquiries, only if they relate to the local area as described in the following paragraphs.

 The Museum has developed a new workstation for visitors called The Life Story Bank.
 The computer hosts a specially developed digital database to store and retrieve information about people who lived and worked in Faversham.
 There is also data on those who worked in Faversham's important explosives industry and online access to family history website to help with extra research.
 The project is ongoing and, as more data is entered by our volunteers, the more useful it will be to people researching their family history and the history of Faversham.
 Visitors to the Museum and Faversham Society members can use this service during museum opening hours.
 There will be a charge for printing.